 Note: What an Azure log job collects depends on whether you granted contributor permissions to one of your resources or to your entire Azure subscription for the USM Anywhere application.
-Depending on the Azure Credentials configured for the deployed Azure Sensor, the sensor could have access to individual resource groups or the whole subscription.
-For more details, see Creating an Application and Obtaining Azure Credentials.
+Depending on the Azure credentials configured for the deployed Azure Sensor, the sensor could have access to individual resource groups or the whole subscription.
+See Create an Application and Obtain Azure Credentials for more information.

 To supplement the automatic Azure log collection in USM Anywhere and to set up log collection for Azure Web Apps, add new Azure log collection jobs.

 To schedule a new job to collect and process Azure logs